Animation | Minneapolis College of Art and Design

 Prerequisites: Foundation: Media 1; Foundation: Drawing 1

-FILM 2000 Introduction to Filmmaking
+MAFL 2000 Introduction to Filmmaking

 3 credits

-Prerequisites: Foundation: Media 1
+Prerequisites: Media 1

 ANIM 2500 Drawing for Animators